Military dictatorship

-A military dictatorship is a type of dictatorship in which power is held by one or more military officers acting on behalf of the military.
-Military dictatorships are led by either a single military dictator, known as a strongman, or by a council of military officers known as a military junta.
-They are most often formed by military coups or the empowerment of the military through a popular uprising in times of domestic unrest or instability.
-The military nominally seeks power to restore order or fight corruption, but the personal motivations of military officers may include greater funding for the military or a decrease in civilian control of the military.
+A military dictatorship, or a military regime, is a type of dictatorship where supreme power is held and exercised by the armed forces.
+Military dictatorships are led by either the ranking commander-in-chief (i.e. a military dictator) or by a council of military officers known as a military junta.
+They are most often formed by military coups or by the empowerment of the military through a popular uprising in times of domestic unrest or instability.
+The military nominally seeks power to restore order or fight corruption, but the personal motivations of military officers will vary.

-The balance of power in a military dictatorship depends on the dictator's ability to maintain the approval of the military through concessions and appeasement while using force to repress opposition.
-Military strongmen may seek to consolidate power independently of the military, effectively creating personalist dictatorships.
-Military dictators are under constant threat of removal by their fellow military officers, and counter-coups are common against military regimes that fail to maintain support.
-Politicization of the military can also cause factionalism, and the military is often willing to give up power voluntarily rather than have the military destabilized.
-Military dictatorships are often less involved in political affairs than other regimes, with their policy mainly directed toward benefiting the military as an institution.
-Military rule is maintained by force more so than in other regimes, though military dictators often create separate security forces to maintain political control independently from the military.

-Early military dictatorships existed in post-classical Asia, including military leaders in Korea and Japan.
-Modern military dictatorship developed in Latin America during the 19th century, and it further developed in Europe during the early-20th century.
-Military dictatorship saw a resurgence during the Cold War with new military dictatorships being established in Africa, Asia, and Latin America in the 1960s.
-The number of military dictatorships declined in the 1970s and 1980s, and the end of the Cold War saw the dissolution of most military dictatorships.
-Few military dictatorships exist in the 21st century, and they are virtually nonexistent outside of Africa and Southeast Asia.
+Modern military dictatorship developed in Latin America during the 19th century, and it expanded in Europe during the early-20th century.
+It saw a resurgence during the Cold War, and new military dictatorships were established in Africa, Asia, and Latin America in the 1960s.
+Some scholars have asserted that the number of military dictatorships has declined since the end of the Cold War.